ΑΙhub.org

 For more information, see this Inside Higher Education article.
 Please join our discussions at the SIGAI Policy Blog.

-Larry Medsker is Research Professor of Physics at The George Washington University.
+Larry Medsker is a Research Professor at the University of Vermont and a Research Affiliate at George Mason University.

-Larry Medsker is Research Professor of Physics at The George Washington University.
+Larry Medsker is a Research Professor at the University of Vermont and a Research Affiliate at George Mason University.

 AI Matters is the blog and newsletter of the ACM Special Interest Group on Artificial Intelligence.